adamlabadorf/bf500/index.md

 For the final project, students will apply their pipeline to a different microbial genome of their choosing and compare the results with that used in development.

-## Grading

-**Pipeline project - 90%** A component of the pipeline is assigned each week.
-Your code should be committed and pushed to a github repo where you will receive feedback from your TA.
-You will be primarily graded on effort, rather than on whether the code works or not.
-Feedback will consist of stylistic commentary and overall code organization/quality consistent with the principles covered in class.

-**Final project - 10%** In the final project you will apply your pipeline to a different microbial genome and compare the results to your previous run.
-You will write a short report summarizing the results.

 ## Course Schedule

 <table>